 In conclusion, the model parameter space viable for $g-2$ experiments can only account for a tiny part of sub-GeV VLF dark matter, while showing around two times enhancement of the neutrino floor as well.
 This region of interest can be worthwhile to probe in upcoming neutrino experiments like COHERENT.
-With increasing exposure, it may become difficult for direct detection experiments to differentiate between the dark matter signal from the neutrino background.
-The conclusion we draw here are valid for the Dirac fermionic DM candidates.
+With increasing exposure, direct detection experiments may find it difficult to differentiate between the dark matter signal from the neutrino background.
+The conclusions we draw here are valid for the Dirac fermionic DM candidates.
 A light Majorana fermion DM candidate can have a new scalar portal for its annihilation, which can potentially open up most of the parameter space we restrict due to the muon $(g-2)$ constraint here.
 Also a scalar dark matter can be studied in this context.
 In general GeV scale DM is an interesting region due to its viability, being not so constrained by other existing constraints.
-The recent anomalous $(g-2)$ measurement plays a crucial role when it is coupled with the DM direct detection constraints, being more constraining to the GeV scale DM compared to the usual indirect detection constraints.
+The recent anomalous $(g-2)$ measurement plays a crucial role when coupled with the DM direct detection constraints, more constraining to the GeV scale DM than the usual indirect detection constraints.